 Halloween party games for kids

-If there’s anything kids love more than treats, it’s games (or maybe the split is an even 50-50).
+If there’s anything kids love more than Halloween treats, it’s games (or maybe the split is an even 50-50).
 Either way, when it comes to entertaining your petite party-goers, you can introduce a little competitive fun with one or more of the following Halloween-themed party games.
+Halloween charades, a kid-friendly scavenger hunt, and classic holiday games are always a hit.

 There’s a reason bobbing for apples has remained a popular fall party and Halloween game for generations.
 Not only is it challenging and hilarious (for both participants and spectators), but it’s also ripe with Halloween-themed possibilities.
 Make the game a bit more sanitary by challenging guests to grab apples using plastic skeleton bones rather than their mouths.